nathanrosspowell/nathanrosspowell.github.com/website/pages/blog/functional-one-liner.md

                 dryRun = False
             main( podcastXML, verbose, dryRun )

-Being very anti-iTunes (due to it being a system resource hog) and failing to find a suitable alternative for 'managing' podcasts I decided to grab the favorite feeds straight from the source and download ALL the things at once.
+Being very anti-iTunes (due to it being a system resource hog) and failing to find a suitable alternative for 'managing' podcasts I decided to grab the favourite feeds straight from the source and download ALL the things at once.
 Running the script whenever I booted my computer to get all the latest audio treats for myself to keep.

-An example of my config that powered the script (note the embeded python code used to format the titles!).
+An example of my config that powered the script (note the embedded python code used to format the titles!).

 ### [`podcast.xml`][gistxml]